Real-Time Dam Levels

 Catchment & Hydrological Impact

 The Derwent River acts as the primary lifeblood for Lake St Clair, making it a cornerstone of the Tasmania network.
 Managing the flow from the Derwent River ensures that downstream agricultural zones receive consistent supply.
-The Tasmania region relies heavily on the seasonal inflows captured here.
+Catchment dynamics in the Tasmania are deeply influenced by the retention capacity of Lake St Clair.

 Agricultural & Economic Significance